vxgmichel/markdown-reports/pytango9-installation-report.md

 severity = ERR]
 ```

-This happens event if the proxies and callbacks are different objects.
+This happens even if the proxies or callbacks are different objects.
 The following example shows how to reproduce the bug: